 In 2020-2022, the RTF focused on enhancing its commercial EnergyPlus models, leveraging the latest NEEA Commercial Building Stock Assessment for calibration and enabling more robust modeling of building energy.
 The RTF started using these models for measure analysis in 2021 and plans to continue this work going forward.
-In 2023, the RTF plans to continue to align these models to regional data to support savings shape development and measure analysis.
-The RTF is also proposing to apply \$150,000 of carryover funds to support focused efforts on multifamily and other complex models.
+In 2024, the RTF expects that some potential improvements or support will be needed based on savings shape development work to be completed in 2023 and the majority of time in these models will be supporting new measure analysis.

 In 2020 and 2021, the explored alternative modeling tools or enhancements to improve its residential model for energy efficiency and demand response analysis.
 The outcome was a recommendation to pursue EnergyPlus for at least a portion of the residential work.
 A primary driver for this recommendation was the capabilities for enhanced demand response modeling and better interactive modeling between energy efficiency and demand response opportunities.
 In 2022, the RTF started to develop a front end that will best meet its needs into the future.
-This work is anticipated to continue into 2023.
-(Because these model enhancements are in part driven by the need to better model demand response opportunities, all work on the residential building model is assumed to be 50% demand response and 50% dual fuel efficiency funding).
+This new front-end tool was launched and calibration started in 2023.
+In 2024, the RTF anticipates continued refinement of the tool for specific measures, including water heating enhancements, incorporating heat pump performance curves, and support of demand response modeling.
+As a portion of this work will be for enhancements focused for electric measures the RTF is proposing to apply \$50,000 of rollover funds.